 American Memorial Park hosts many local events and activities throughout the year, including graduations, festivals, and ceremonies.
-Special use permits are required for groups of 25 people or more, any commercial activity, or for the exclusive use of the amphitheater, Micro Beach pavilion, sports fields, or tennis courts.
+Special Use permits may be required for certain park activities.

 Etched into stone plaques are the names of more than 5,000 military personnel who gave their lives during the Marianas WWII Campaign.
-The Memorial surrounds the tall American flag, flanked by the U.S. Army, Marine Corps, Navy, and Air Force flags.
+The Memorial Court of Honor surrounds the Flag Circle where the U.S. Army, U.S. Marine Corps, U.S. Navy, and U.S. Coast Guard flags surround the American Flag.

-The Carillon Belltower is dedicated to the American and Northern Marianas people who died during World War II.
-In their remembrance, bells chime every half-hour from 8:00 a.m. to 8:00 p.m.
+The Carillon Bell Tower is dedicated to the American and Marianas people who gave their lives during World War II.
+In remembrance, bells chime every half-hour from 8:00 a.m. to 8:00 p.m.

 The park contains many remnant structures from World War II.
 Scattered throughout the park are Japanese pillboxes, buildings, fuel storage tanks, bunkers, and a bathhouse/garden complex.
-There is also a Chamorro Latte Stone near the park entrance where Beach Road ends.
+There is also a Chamorro Latte Stone near the park mall entrance.

 The first Carolinian village site is marked by a wayside exhibit at Micro Beach.